ZebuSanctuary/ZebuSanctuary/README.md

-No machine yet exists where grass is put \n in at one end and milk is output at the other. <br>
+No machine yet exists where grass is put <br>
+in at one end and milk is output at the other. <br>
 Therefore the Cow is king.